Pavani-Jyothirmai/Text-Summarization-Tool/README.md

 3. Click "Generate Summary" to create your summary

-4. Edit the generated summary if needed
+4. Edit and preview the generated summary if needed

 5. Download your summary in PDF or TXT format

+7. Refer to the built-in guide for assistance if required

 ## Requirements